WHAT’S NEXT? 21ST CENTURY LEADERSHIP SKILLS | PODCAST

 The Future Demands a Different Resume

-What’s the single most important single “nugget” you will learn?
+What’s the single most important single “nugget” about modern leadership in the workplace you will learn?
 Listen now.